Im Neuenheimer Feld 226

 2009 Rydberg atoms - There can be only one, Nature Physics 5 (2009)

-Autoionization of an ultracold Rydberg gas through resonant dipole coupling, Eur.
+Autoionization of an ultracold Rydberg gas through resonant dipole a coupling, Eur.
 Phys.
 J. D 53, 329 (2009)

 Frozen Rydberg Gases, in: Cold Atoms and Molecules, Wiley VCH (2009)

-2008 Rabi oscillations between ground and Rydberg states and van der Waals blockade in a mesoscopic frozen Rydberg gas, New J. Phys.
+2008 Rabi oscillations between ground and Rydberg states and van der Waals a blockade in a mesoscopic frozen Rydberg gas, New J. Phys.
 10, 045026 (2008)

 2007 Modeling few-body phenomena in an ultracold Rydberg gas, Nucl.
 Phys.
 A 790, 728c (2007)

-Mechanical effect of van der Waals interactions observed in real time in an ultracold Rydberg gas, Phys.
+Mechanical effect of van der Waals interactions observed in real a time in an ultracold Rydberg gas, Phys.
 Rev. Lett.
 98, 023004 (2007)

 2006 Coherent excitation of Rydberg atoms in an ultracold gas, Opt.
 Comm.
 264, 293 (2006)